Dadangdut33/Misaka-10032/README.md

 Feel free to ask me in discussions if you have any questions

 ## Disclaimer
+PLease credit me if you take stuff from this repository.
 You can use this however you want, but please don't use it for evil lol.\
 Also, originally i used an open source template for this discord bot but i can't remember the link of the repository.
 I'm really sorry that i cannot link it.
 If you are the owner of that repo and you want me to link it please message me.<br/><br/>
 **P.S.**\
 The code is not really that great, i'm just gonna give an early warning xD\